 Dick Dalton: Knee-Replacement Surgery

 Dick Dalton is a retired master plumber whose life seems even more active than when he worked full time.
 He still helps some of his old customers, volunteers his time with mentally impaired adults and enjoys power walking and weight lifting.
 What Dick loves most, though, is practicing sports with his nine-year-old grandson, Brody.
-After two successful knee replacements with orthopaedic surgeon Paul Kenyon, MD, Dick has no plans to slow down.
+After two successful knee replacements with orthopedic surgeon Paul Kenyon, MD, Dick has no plans to slow down.

 “I have to stay active and I exercise all the time,” he said.
 “I have always played softball, football and hockey.
 Now Brody and I like to play any chance we get—sometimes even before I take him to school in the morning.”